Urgent Planning Scheme Amendments

 The Commission has also created a flowchart of the approval process for a combined permit and amendment of planning schemes.

 - Rezone a portion of the site from Community Purpose Zone to Environmental Management Zone, correct errors to title references in existing site specific qualifications, introduce local area objectives to the Community Purpose Zone and introduce an additional discretionary use to the Community Purpose Zone.
 The draft amendment relates to the land at 31 and 41 Nubeena Crescent, Taroona.

 - Rezone a portion of the land at 86 Burwood Drive, Blackmans Bay from Low Density Residential to General Residential.
-The area proposed for rezoning is approved as a residential subdivision and development has substantially commenced.
+The rezoned area is approved as a residential subdivision and development has substantially commenced.

 - Rezone a portion of the land at 15 Home Avenue, Blackmans Bay from General Residential and Low Density Residential (Area B) to General Residential, Low Density Residential (Area C) and Open Space Zone.
 The amendment also proposes to remove the Landslide Hazard Area overlay from the site.
 An associated section 43A development application (DAS-2018-15) has also been lodged.